Best Practices for Effective Project Issue Management

 • The date the issue is assigned to someone.

-• Name of the person(s) assigned to solving the issue.
+• Name of the person(s) assigned to solve the issue.

 • The priority and severity of the issue, including the consequences of not resolving the issue.